baiiplus/QuestsMatrix/README.md

-# WorldQuests / QuestsMarket
+# WorldQuests / QuestsWorld / QuestPlanet / QuestsUniverse / QuestsForReward

 QuestWorld is a Reward-for-Achievement Peer-to-Peer community-owned platfrom.

-Vision - Develop an evolving platform to provide efficient and effective exchange of human efforts/innovation/achievements for rewards to aid the advance of the human race.
+Vision - An evolving platform to provide efficient and effective exchange of human efforts/innovation/achievements for rewards to aid the advance of the human race.

 In its simplest form
   There are